egeis/jekyll-modern-business/_posts/2016-09-22-project-six.markdown

 ---
 layout: project
-title: Project Four
+title: Project Six
 subheading: The fourth be with you.
-breadcrumb: Project Four
 tags:
-- jekyll
-categories:
-- websites
-- github
+- lorem-ipsum
 carousel:
  - src: http://placehold.it/750x500
    alt: image from placehold.it